Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 * list legislation

 ### Map 'as is'
-To understand more we:
+To understand more the product team will:
 * research AS IS
 * map out AS IS flows

 ### Evidence
-To gain more context we:
+To gain more context the product team will:
 * list examples and scenarios
 * document existing documentation